 It’s that time of year again - time for a review of what we spend on Halloween vs. foreign missions.

-We spend a lot on dog food, and it’s sometimes compared to what we spend on missions (rightly or wrongly).
+We spend a lot on dog food, and it is sometimes compared to what we spend on missions (rightly or wrongly).

-Globally, we spend about $48 billion per year on missions (CSGC figure).
-I suspect that the US, being the largest sender of missionaries, spends the greatest percentage of that amount.
+Globally, we spend about $48 billion per year on missions (CSGC).
+I suspect the US, being the largest sender of missionaries, spends the greatest percentage of that amount.

 Variously, we estimate about 1% of that amount is spent on the unreached (or ~$480 million, or better phrased as half a billion dollars).
 Some portion of that is obviously donated by Americans, but we don’t know precisely how much.
 The Lottie Moon Christmas Offering alone was $142 million (2017-18), but of course not all of that was for the unreached.